Overview of CSA Farm Shares

 Q: Can I customize the weekly contents of my Farm Share?

-A: At this time we do not have the systems in place to customize Farm Shares around food allergies or individual preferences.
+A: At this time we do not have systems in place to customize Farm Shares around food allergies or individual preferences.
 But, we will do our very best to maximize the quality and selection of produce in your Farm Share each week, and we hope you enjoy the weekly adventure of cooking up what is truly your share of the farm's harvest!

 Q: I want to give a Farm Share as a gift, can this be done?